The Varieties of Talmidi Belief

 Variety and difference is good.
 It is only the suppression and intolerance of differences which causes conflict.
 However, sometimes differences arise which put a dissenting group outside of that religion.
 For example, you cannot remain a Muslim if you profess a belief in many gods; and you cannot remain a Buddhist if you reject reincarnation.

-In ancient times, the Council of the Elders of the Follower community met to decide whether Paul’s Christian teaching was an acceptable difference of belief (Acts 15).
-In Acts, all turns out well for Paul, but we believe that in reality (based on Paul’s barely concealed anger in Galatians), that it was decided that Christian belief and teaching was not an acceptable variance, and Christians were expelled from the community of the Way.
+In about 49 CE, the Council of the Elders of the Follower community met in Jerusalem, to decide whether Paul’s Christian teaching was an acceptable difference of belief (Acts 15).
+In Acts, all turns out well for Paul, but we believe that in reality (based on Paul’s barely concealed anger in Galatians), that it was decided that Christian belief and teaching was not an acceptable variance, and Paul’s Christians were no longer allowed to call themselves members of the community of the Way.

 One variance which was accepted by the Council were the teachings of the Hellenicists (Acts 6).
 We believe they were given permission to form their own school or group.

-If ever a Council of Elders were reconstituted, then they would be an appropriate forum to decide on what is an acceptable difference, and what is not.
+If ever a Council of Elders were to be reconstituted, then they would be an appropriate forum to decide on what is an acceptable difference, and what is not.

 Until such a Council is reconstituted, below is a current list of acceptable differences within Talmidi philosophy and religion (to see a list of unacceptable differences, see here):